unnikrishnan-c/HPC-Workshop/README.md

 **Programs**<br>

- The programs given in the video is available in the folder programs.
+ The programs given in the video are available in the folder programs.

  **Tutorials**<br>

-The commands used in the video lecture is available as a .md file  and the presentaion as a .pptx file in the  folder tutorials.
+The commands used in the video lecture are  available in a .md file.
+The presentaion used in the video is availabe as a .pptx file.
+See tutorials folder.